Exact testing with random permutations: Random transformations

-In Section \ref{sec2} we extend the results of the previous section to tests based on random transformations.
+In section \ref{sec2} we extend the results of the previous section to tests based on random transformations.
 Since permutation testing with random permutations is often confused with Monte Carlo testing, in Section \ref{secmc} the differences between the two are made explicit.
-In Sections \ref{secpv} and \ref{secest} calculation and estimation of \emph{p}-values is discussed.
-Also the potential danger of not including the identity permutation is explained.
-Our results on exact tests are in Section \ref{secrandom} and their proofs in Section \ref{proofsrandom}.
+Since random permutations are often used for estimation (rather than exact computation) of \emph{p}-values, estimation of permutation \emph{p}-values is discussed in section \ref{secest}.
+Exact tests and \emph{p}-values are given in sections \ref{secrandom} and \ref{secpv2} respectively.
+These two sections contain most of the novel results of the paper.